CMU-17-214/f2023/labs/lab13.md

 - **Description**: Define the key characteristics that distinguish the pattern from others.
 - **Pros**: Explain when and why you would choose this pattern.
 Focus on its advantages in terms of design principles and coding styles.
 - **Cons**: Identify scenarios where choosing this pattern might be suboptimal.
 Focus on what makes it less preferable compared to alternative choices.
-- **UML Diagram/Code snippet**: Present a UML diagram illustrating a concrete scenario in the Santorini God Cards context.
-For the other design patterns, feel free to use examples from other past assignments.
+- **UML Diagram/Code snippet**: Draw an excerpt of a UML object model illustrating how you could use the design pattern to implement God Cards in Santorini.
+The model should show concrete classes that are plausible in the game, but an excerpt with only a small subset of methods or fields is fine, as long as it demonstrates the pattern.

 ## Instructions